 Make a stop in Slovakia to try and see the ghost in the white dress roaming the Old Town Hall of Levoca.
 Even if you don’t catch a glimpse of the ghost, you’ll see plenty of marvelous things throughout the UNESCO World Heritage site.
 Or take your haunted exploration over to Austria where you can dive into the comfort and eeriness of Burg Berstein.
 The haunted hotel castle is said to still be tended by a former owner that is now long gone.
 Just be sure to make a stop in Czech Republic to truly test your capacity for creepiness.
 From the Gates of Hell to the haunting buildings of Prague, you don’t have to seek out haunted spirits – they find you.

-Finally, no haunted trip to Europe would be complete without a visit to the one of the spookiest places on earth, the Bran Castle in Romania.
-The medieval castle is better known as Dracula’s Castle and remains one of the most popular and mysterious places in Europe.
+Finally, no haunted trip to Europe would be complete without a visit to one of the spookiest places on earth, the Bran Castle in Romania.
+The medieval castle is best known as Dracula’s Castle and remains one of the most popular and mysterious places in Europe.
 Visit the legendary castle to see the towers and turrets that Bram Stoker’s character called home.
 Enter after dark if you dare.
 Other sites on the Dracula route include the medieval town of Sighisoara and the city of Brasov in Transylvania.